advance100/doc_webpack/troubleshooting.md

 webpack expects absolute paths for many config options. `__dirname + "/app/folder"` is wrong, because windows uses `\` as path separator.
 This breaks some stuff.

 Use the correct separators.
 I.e. `path.resolve(__dirname, "app/folder")` or `path.join(__dirname, "app", "folder")`.

+### Vim

+On some machines Vim is preconfigured with the [backupcopy option](http://vimdoc.sourceforge.net/htmldoc/options.html#'backupcopy') set to **auto**.
+This could potentially cause problems with the system's file watching mechanism.
+Switching this option to `yes` will make sure a copy of the file is made and the original one overwritten on save.

+`:set backupcopy=yes`